Skip to content

 )

 All time values for thresholds and intervals are in milliseconds.
-Retention values are in hours.
+Retention windows are in hours; the sweep interval is in seconds.

 When a task is CLAIMED but the claimer heartbeat stops: